gempesaw/Selenium-Screenshot/README.md

         }
     );

-## threshold

-OPTIONAL - set the threshold at which images should be considered the same.
-The range is from 0 to 100; for comparison, these two images are N percent different, and these two images are N percent different.
-The default threshold is 5 out of 100.

 # METHODS

 ## compare

-`compare` requires one argument: the filename of a PNG to compare against.
+`compare` requires one argument: the filename, Imager object, or Selenium::Screenshot of a PNG to compare against.
 It must be the exact same size as the PNG you passed in to this instance of Screenshot.
 It returns a boolean as to whether the images meet your ["threshold"](#threshold) for similarity.

 ## difference

-`difference` requires one argument: the filename of a PNG to compare against.
-Like ["compare"](#compare), the other file must contain a PNG of the exact same size as the PNG you passed into this instance of screenshot.
-Note that for larger images, this method will take noticeably long to resolve.
+`difference` requires one argument: the filename of a PNG, an Imager object, or a Selenium::Screenshot object instantiated from such a PNG.
+Like ["compare"](#compare), the opponent image MUST be a PNG of the exact same size as the PNG you passed into this instance of screenshot.
+Note that for larger images, this method will take noticeably longer to resolve.

-The difference image is scaled from white for no change to fuschia for 100% change.

-## save

-    Persist your screenshot to disk.
-Without any arguments, we'll try to build a filename from your metadata if you provided any, and the timestamp if you didn't provide any metadata.
-You probably want to provide metadata; timestamps aren't very evocative.

-By passing a hash to ["save"](#save), you can alter the filename - any arguments passed here will be sorted by key and added to the filename along with the metadata you passed in on instantiation.
-NB: the arguments here will shadow the values passed in for metadata, so you can override any/all of the metadata keys if you so wish.

-    Selenium::Screenshot->new(
-        png => $driver->screenshot,
-        metadata => {
-            key => 'value'
-        }
-    )->save; # screenshots/value.png

-    Selenium::Screenshot->new(
-        png => $driver->screenshot,
-        metadata => {
-            key => 'value'
-        }
-    )->save(key => 'override'); # screenshots/override.png
+This will return the filename to which the difference image has been saved - it will be a copy of the opponent image overlaid with the difference between the two images.
+The filename of the difference image is computed via the metadata provided during instantiation, with
+\-diff suffixed as the final component.

+    my $diff_file = $screenshot->difference($oppoent);
+    `open $diff_file`;

 ## filename